 Is this a tool used to sell the film to American audiences or is it a commentary on how the world refuses to recognize the plight of Africans unless told by whites?
 I can see how both are plausible.
 Perhaps this is where the power of historeographic metafiction offers a view into the untold and unheard story of those people slaughtered.
 At the same time, it reinforces the power of the dominant culture.

-Kyemba, having been a minister to Amin, is probably the best barameter of the films success in?capturing any similarity to the real.
+Kyemba, having been a minister to Amin, is probably the best barometer of the films success in capturing any similarity to the real.
 His experience lends an authority that most viewers can only imagine.
-Still, he is but one man with one perspective in an organization of many who had a deadly impact upon an entire?nation.
+Still, he is but one man with one perspective in an organization of many who had a deadly impact upon an entire nation.

 So much for the seedling? as I wrote, the darn thing continued to grow.
 I can picture Dr. Middleton rubbing her hands together with a satisfied and somewhat sinister smile saying, “This was my plan all along.”

 Between the pages of 155 and 268, our narrator, Powers, and Dr. Lentz struggle with their traditional masculine roles, feeling that they must care for and protect their women.
 Lentz feels responsible for his wife Audrey’s stroke occurring directly after their argument while?he was intentionally unreachable.
 Guilt ridden for not taking enough care, he visits her waning consciousness with daily devotion at the Center.
 Powers also cares for his lost and confused C. but learns that:

 The more care I took, the more I turned her into the needy one.
 And the more I did that, the needier she became.
 We construed her neediness between the two of us.
 And that was not care on my part.
 That was cowardice.
 (240)